-ING applies this principle.
+ING Bank applies this principle.
 A collective Permanent Education ("PE") Programme for the members of the Management Board Banking exists.
 The PE Programme covers the following main themes (i) developments at the Bank and in the financial sector, (ii) corporate governance in general and in the financial sector, (iii) duty of care towards the client, (iv) integrity, (v) risk management, (vi) financial reporting and (vii) audits.
-The programme is organised to provide collective MBB PE sessions at least on a quarterly basis.
-External thought leaders and experts are invited to educate on various topics.
-Topics that have been included in the 2012 collective sessions are amongst others Restoring Trust, Corporate Governance, Customer due care, Audit and Risk management as well as Integrity.
-Individual sessions differ per board member.
+The programme is organised to provide collective Management Board Banking PE sessions at least on a guarterly basis.
+Thought leaders and experts are invited to educate on various topics.
+Topics that have been included in the 2014 collective sessions cover amongst others The Duty of Care Towards the Client, Integrity, Risk Management and Financial Reporting.
+Individual training needs and sessions differ per board member.
 There are also presentations during regular board meetings which contribute to the Board's general education, e.g. on various content related topics.
-In 2013 the Permanent Education Programme will be continued; the 2013 programme is currently being developed.